 Contact Us Today To Schedule A Free Criminal Defense Consultation

-At Nixon Law Offices, PA, we understand how overwhelming it can be to deal with the criminal charges, particularly when those charges may result in jail time.
-Fortunately, we are here to help.
+At Nixon Law Offices, PA, I understand how overwhelming it can be to deal with the criminal charges, particularly when those charges may result in jail time.
+Fortunately, I am here to help.

-Our attorneys are dedicated to doing everything they can to help you safeguard your future, whether that involves efforts to keep you out of jail, clean up your criminal record, protect your standing as a college student, or take advantage of treatment and diversion programs.
-Quite simply, our primary goal is to help you meet your distinct legal needs, whatever they may be.
+I am dedicated to doing everything I can to help you safeguard your future, whether that involves efforts to keep you out of jail, clean up your criminal record, protect your standing as a college student, or take advantage of treatment and diversion programs.
+Quite simply, my primary goal is to help you meet your distinct legal needs, whatever they may be.

-Schedule your FREE initial consultation with an experienced criminal defense attorney today.
-Call us at 888-229-6491, or reach out to us online.
-While our main office is located in High Point, we defend clients throughout the Guilford county.
+Schedule your free initial consultation with me, an experienced criminal defense attorney today.
+Call me at 888-229-6491, or reach out to us online.
+While my main office is located in High Point, I defend clients throughout the Guilford county.